-GREE ENSPACE MEDAL CRITERIA Bronze Silver Gold 1.
-The city council has adopted or ratified a policy or formalized planning goal either to: A) Achieve 100% park access access within a 10-minute walk for all residents by 2040, or B) Increase tree canopy coverage, with a specific measurable goal and time frame. ⊘ \bigcirc \otimes 2.
-The city's public spending on parks and greenspace is at or above the national median per capita, and the city maintains that level of spending within \$10. \otimes \otimes \otimes 3.
-Either the city's 10-minute walk policy or its tree canopy goal clearly prioritizes underserved and disinvested neighborhoods, based on racial and/or economic equity, and/or data-driven park need. \otimes \otimes \otimes
+GREENSPACE MEDAL CRITERIA 1.
+The city council has adopted or ratified a policy or formalized planning goal either to: A) Achieve 100% park access within a 10-minute walk for all residents by 2040, or B) Increase tree canopy coverage, with a specific measurable goal and time frame. \bigcirc 2.
+The city's public spending on parks and greenspace is at or above the national median per capita, and the city maintains that level of spending within \$10. \bigcirc \otimes 3.
+Either the city's 10-minute walk policy or its tree canopy goal clearly prioritizes underserved and disinvested neighborhoods, based on racial and/or economic equity, and/or data-driven park need.

-^{}The public funding data used for the Greenspace medals do not include programmatic investments.
+^{} The public funding data used for the Greenspace medals do not include programmatic investments.
 These measures are adjusted for local cost of living and inflation.
 These funding data are derived from the annual City Park Facts survey conducted by the Trust for Public Land.